 The AES Block Cipher must be supported for encryption of RTP packets.
 The following sections specify how to support any Block Cipher, including AES.
-Refer to Appendix G for information on how to provide optional support for the RC4 stream cipher.

 7.6.2.1.2.2.1 Block Termination

 If an implementation supports block ciphers, residual block termination (RBT) MUST be used to terminate streams that end with less than a full block of data to encrypt (see section 9.3).